Elephant Mountain Trail Taipei - TWTC 101

-Taipei is the capital city of Taiwan with an estimated population of almost three million people.
+Taipei is the capital city of Taiwan, with an estimated population of almost three million people.
 Choosing the perfect location for a visit to Taipei is important.
 For example, if you stay close to the airport, you may need a minimum of 1 1/2 hour with public transport to get just to the Xiangshan metro station red line.
 You may also like to visit the Chiang Kai-shek Memorial Hall.
-Therefore, it makes sense to stay in the city center close to these attractions.
+Therefore, it makes sense to stay in the city centre close to these attractions.
 We recommend the Dandy Hotel-Daan Park Branch with an excellent location.
 Breakfast is provided, and there are many outstanding restaurants within walking distance.

 How to Get to Elephant Mountain

-The Elephant Mountain Trail also called Xiangshan Trail is in our opinion the best way to enjoy the city skyline at day- and night-time.
+The Elephant Mountain Trail, also called Xiangshan Trail, is in our opinion the best way to enjoy the city skyline at day- and night-time.
 It’s 20 minutes walk from 101 to the trailhead or take the metro last station Xiangshan on the MRT Red Line.
 From the station, it’s 15 minutes walk to the trailhead and another 20 minutes for the steep climb.

 Leave the MRT station at exit two and walk through or along the park.
 Watch for the signs “Xiangshan Trail”.
 After the park, you get to the road Lane 150 here turn left.
-From now on the trail leads all the way uphill with lots of stairs for about 20 minutes.
+From now on, the trail leads all the way uphill with lots of stairs for about 20 minutes.
 First, you get to a viewing platform then to the huge rocks and further up to a large observation deck.
 Mostly they are packed with tourists; wait for a little to get an excellent spot.
 Several people are queuing to climb to the top of a rock for a perfect shot with the skyline in the back.
 On rainy days the trail can be slippery in some parts.